-Because Zika virus is Flavivirus genus virus, it means that it is small enough to be transmitted by infected mosquito.
-Cases when humans spread the virus further to other humans through blood are very rare, with the exception of pregnant mothers, because research suggests that Zika virus quite easily can be transmitted from the mother to the unborn child during pregnancy.
+Because the Zika virus is a Flavivirus genus virus, it means that it is small enough to be transmitted by infected mosquito.
+Cases, when humans spread the virus further to other humans through blood, are very rare, with the exception of pregnant mothers, because research suggests that Zika virus quite easily can be transmitted from the mother to the unborn child during pregnancy.
 And even though it is not yet proven, Zika virus also is linked to birth deficit in newborns called microcephaly, a condition where babies are born with smaller heads leading to cognitive problems, because there have been multiple reports of babies born with this condition or other problems, when the mother had been infected with Zika virus during pregnancy.

-Another disease that is thought to be caused by Zika virus is the Guillain-Barré syndrome or GBS – a disorder where the immune system damages the nerve cells, causing muscle weakness and sometimes even paralysis, because, similarly to microcephaly, recently there have been increase in cases of this illness in the same regions where there is Zika virus outbreak.
+Another disease that is thought to be caused by Zika virus is the Guillain-Barré syndrome or GBS – a disorder where the immune system damages the nerve cells, causing muscle weakness and sometimes even paralysis, because, similarly to microcephaly, recently there has been an increase in cases of this illness in the same regions where there is Zika virus outbreak.

 Mosquitoes that carry Zika virus

 Zika virus is carried by mosquitoes of the Aedes genus.
 Species like the Aedes aegypti or the yellow fever mosquito that is found all over the U.S., Aedes albopictus a.k.a.
-Asian tiger mosquito, that is also very common to the U.S., Aedes polynesiensis or the Polynesian tiger mosquito, that you can meet in the South Pacific region and the Aedes rusticus that is common in most of the Europe, are only few of the Aedes species mosquitoes that can carry Zika virus as well as Dengue fever, Yellow fever and Chikungunya virus.
+Asian tiger mosquito, that is also very common to the U.S., Aedes polynesiensis or the Polynesian tiger mosquito, that you can meet in the South Pacific region and the Aedes rusticus that is common in most of Europe, are only a few of the Aedes species mosquitoes that can carry Zika virus as well as Dengue fever, Yellow fever and Chikungunya virus.
 So you should know more about the mosquitoes themselves to be able to avoid them.

-The Aedes genus mosquitoes can be visually distinguished from other types quite easily, because all Aedes mosquitoes have darker, almost black bodies and legs with white striped markings on them.
-No wonder some of these mosquitoes are dubbed as Tiger mosquitoes, because their appearance resembles that of a tiger.
+The Aedes genus mosquitoes can be visually distinguished from other types quite easily because all Aedes mosquitoes have darker, almost black bodies and legs with white striped markings on them.
+No wonder some of these mosquitoes are dubbed as Tiger mosquitoes because their appearance resembles that of a tiger.
 But visual differences are not the only thing that differs the mosquitoes of Aedes genus from other ones, they have significant behavioral differences too.

 Most mosquitoes are typically more active during sunrise and sunset hours, and also during the night, letting us enjoy daylight mostly without their presence.
 But Aedes mosquitoes are more active during the daytime as well as just after the sunrise and just before the sunset making them more dangerous to humans, as people also tend to spend their time outdoors while it is light outside.
 On top of that, Aedes mosquito species also tend to prefer human blood over animal blood or plant nectar, so if you will be close to where the Aedes mosquito is, it will most likely try to bite you.

 Speaking of places, historically Aedes mosquitoes were first discovered in Africa, where they lived in more tropical regions.
-However since then, they have adapted to liking cooler climates, too, eliminating their need of a warm climate to survive, which is why you will probably be able to find one of the Aedes genus mosquito species all over the world.
+However, since then, they have adapted to liking cooler climates, too, eliminating their need of a warm climate to survive, which is why you will probably be able to find one of the Aedes genus mosquito species all over the world.
 But this adaption has changed not only where Aedes mosquitoes tend to hide but also where they breed.

 Female Aedes mosquitoes lay their eggs at water level or just above it in any standing water that will be close to the place where mosquitoes live.
 So you will be able to find Aedes mosquitoes and their larvae in woodland and coastal areas, pastures, as well as in cities and other places, because stagnant water is available everywhere.
-And there are even some cases when Aedes mosquitoes lay their eggs on dry ground, since the mosquitoes of this genus are one of the rare ones that over-winter their eggs, making them universal, can-be-found-everywhere mosquito species.
+And there are even some cases when Aedes mosquitoes lay their eggs on dry ground since the mosquitoes of this genus are one of the rare ones that over-winter their eggs, making them universal, can-be-found-everywhere mosquito species.

-And unfortunately to us, Aedes mosquitoes live quite long, too.
+And unfortunately, to us, Aedes mosquitoes live quite long, too.
 Once the temperatures become warm enough for mosquito larvae, the eggs hatch.
-Then in mere 10 days the new mosquitoes will be mature and ready to create its offsprings.
+Then in a mere 10 days, the new mosquitoes will be mature and ready to create its offsprings.
 And if their life cycle is not disturbed, they can survive for months, continuing to breed and spread viruses if they are infected.
 Not only that, but several species of Aedes mosquitoes are also known to be able to travel up to 10 miles, so they even can venture to new areas and therefore spread in new areas too, after which they will lay low in dark corners and cool, shaded places like under your furniture, waiting to bite you.

 What attracts mosquitoes?